Managing the Messaging Inbox

 • Displays customer name, last message preview, and timestamp

-• Indicates unread status and message channel (Email, SMS)
+• Indicates unread status and message channel (Email, SMS, or WhatsApp)

 • Includes filter and search options